Issuer Authentication Methods with TLS Protect Datacenter¶

 - Omit this section if TLS Protect Datacenter is using a publicly trusted TLS certificate for its API.

-- The naming pattern for the Firefly instances.
+- The naming pattern for the Issuer instances.

-- The name of the Firefly security configuration.
+- The name of the Issuer security configuration.

 - If set to